After surgery, you will need to

 you have gauze pads, a box of medical gloves, surgical tape, a plastic bag, and

 - Loosen the tape around the old dressing.

 the old dressing.

-- Remove the gloves.
-At this point, clean the incision if your doctor told you to do so.
+- Clean the incision if your doctor told you to do so.
 (See instructions below.)